 “Our profession was born in the industrial revolution.
 Over the past century we've developed a toolbox and perspective that uniquely position us to solve the problems confronting the 21st century.
 But to do this, we need to integrate our social skills with those of the the digital age.”

-Social work in digital environments; social innovation; technology for social good
+Social work in digital environments, technology for social good, social innovation, and leadership

 Smyth is a Board Certified Expert in Traumatic Stress through the American Academy of Experts in Traumatic Stress and has worked in both mental health and addiction treatment settings for over 35 years as a clinician, manager, educator, researcher and program developer.
 Her research, teaching and practice focus on trauma, substance abuse, and on working with people recovering from those experiences, including the use of innovative treatment approaches like EMDR and mindfulness meditation.
 Past roles include: co-investigator with PI Dr. Gerard Connors on Developing Mindfulness-Based Stress Reduction (MBSR) for Application in Alcoholism Treatment (NIAAA), co-investigator with PI Dr. Christopher Barrick on Knowledge Exchange and Skills Training for Therapists (NIDA), providing consultation on Bessel van der Kolk’s National Institute of Mental Health-funded study of Treatment Outcomes of Fluoxetine vs EMDR in PTSD and on a study of EMDR in an integrated treatment program in the Thurston County Drug Court.